 Claiming to be the smallest 500GB external hard drive in the world, the Seagate Seven is a precision crafted device.
 It comes in a very elegant, but rugged stainless steel case.

 It is indeed small in size, measuring only 7 x 82 x 123 mm, and weighing a mere 173g.
-Its very slim format allows for great portability.
+It’s very slim format allows for great portability.

-Its physical portability is enhanced by the fact that it is formatted for exFAT, and thus can be used for Windows and Macs interchangeably.
+Its physical portability is enhanced by the fact that it is formatted for exFAT and thus can be used for Windows and Macs interchangeably.

 The Seagate Seven includes the Seagate’s Dashboard Software, which can be used to backup photos and upload them later in social networks, such as Facebook.
-It also contains a high quality branded USB 3.0 to micro USB-B cable, and an informational quick start guide.
-This device comes with a three year guarantee.
+It also contains a high quality branded USB 3.0 to micro USB-B cable and an informational quick start guide.
+This device comes with a three-year guarantee.

 Summarizing, the Seagate Seven is perhaps the best portable hard drive for Mac, when it comes to size.
-However, because its performance is not so good, it is more of a best buy external hard drive Mac based on looks than on efficiency.
+However, because its performance is not so good, it is more of the best buy external hard drive Mac based on looks than on efficiency.